mattrrobins/mattrrobins/README.md

  - Cut and Conjugate Loci
  - Magnetic geodesics

- In python, I focus mainly on data analysis and primarily use the following libraries:
+I also have a strong interest in machine learning, neural networks and data science in general utilizing the following libraries:
  - Pandas
  - Numpy
  - SQLite3
+ - matplotlib
+ - scipy

+A few topics that currently pique my interest include:
+ - Topological Deep Learning
+ - Symplectic Geometry
+ - Statistical Manifolds

 <!---